EZ-Solutions-Official/gh-actions-demo/README.md

 Repository containing all examples and notes for the Github Action Demo.
+This has been edited.